-2.6.7 Equity and Efficiency of Marine Biosecurity Activities
+2.6.8 Equity and Efficiency of Marine Biosecurity Activities

-Section 135 (2) of the Biosecurity Act requires that, in determining appropriate mechanisms for the recovery of costs of a particular function or service, a recovering authority shall ensure that it is not recovering more than the actual costs of the function.
+Section 135(2) of the Biosecurity Act requires that, in determining appropriate mechanisms for the recovery of costs of a particular function or service, a recovering authority shall ensure that it is not recovering more than the actual costs of the function.
 This is based on the actual costs for that year, taking into account any shortfall in recovery of costs in the preceding year, and any over-recovery of costs in the preceding year.

-The Council has not recovered the cost of marine biosecurity activities in the preceding (2016/17) year.
-As such, the sum of the actual costs for the current year and the shortfall in the recovery of costs in the preceding year equates to the total marine biosecurity spend over two years.
-There was no over-recovery of costs in the 2016/17 year.
-The proposal to recover only the actual costs of the function for the current (2017/18) year is considered to be an equitable and efficient means of recovering cost of the marine biosecurity function.
+There was no over-recovery of costs in the 2018/19 year.
+The proposal to recover only the actual costs of the function for the current (2019/20) year is considered to be an equitable and efficient means of recovering cost of the marine biosecurity function.

-2.7 PROPERTY LAW ACT 2007
+2.7 Property Law Act 2007